Receiving resaleable stock back that was sold before switching to Breww

 Step 1: Adding the stock as available

-If the beer batch already exists within Breww
+Option B: If the batch already exists

 • Navigate to Products